nilehmann/binah-codegen/README.md

-# Binah Cli
+# Storm Cli

-Command line utils for Binah.
+Command line utils for Storm.

-* binah-codegen: Codegenerator to build a haskell file from a `.binah` model file.
+* storm-codegen: Codegenerator to build a haskell file from a `.storm` model file.
-* binah-lsp: Simple language server for `.binah` files.
-It is ment to be used with the [vscode extension](https://github.com/binah-framework/binah-vscode).
+* storm-lsp: Simple language server for `.storm` files.
+It is ment to be used with the [vscode extension](https://github.com/storm-framework/storm-vscode).

 ## Build